michel4j/uso/docs/source/introduction/glossary.rst

       A period of time, typically 6 months long, during which experiments are scheduled and performed at the facility.
 There are typically two cycles per year Jan 1st - June 30, and July 1st - Dec 31st.

+   Cycle Type
+      A template defining the parameters for a cycle, including its start date, duration, and other attributes.

    Electronic Permit
       A digital authorization that allows users to access specific facilities or equipment during their scheduled shifts.